vinkla/extended-acf/README.md

 ## Fields

 All fields have their responding class except the clone field.
 All fields must have a `label`.
 If no `name` is given, it will use the `label` as `name` in lowercase letters.
-Furthur down this page you'll find a list of available field types.
+The `name` can only contain alphanumeric characters, underscore (_) and dash (-).
+Further down this page you'll find a list of available field types.

 ```php
 use WordPlate\Acf\Fields\Text;